sritchie/720AK/sections/04-emergency.md

 - Defroster Control ... **MAX AIRFLOW**
 - Engine Speed ... **INCREASE**
     to minimize build up on propeller blades
-- Carb Heat ... **AS REQUIRED**
-    Lean the mixture if carburetor heat is used continuously
 - Land ... **NEAREST AIRPORT**
     With an extremely rapid ice build-up, select a suitable " off airport" landing site With an ice accumulation of 1/4 inch or more on the wing leading